H571567/SemesterProject_Deep_Learning/ReadMe.md

 ## Fish classification

+To run this project you have retrieve classification.zip from example google drive

 In this part I wanted to create a fish classifier.
 With the dataset I had many folders with subfolders like "empty" (no fish) and "valid" (fish), and there ws also a CSV file.

 I first played a bit with the CSV file and got an overview over the attributes on the objects.
 Before I created a datablock I created the methods get_x() which returned the ID of the object, get_y() which returned the class of the object, and splitter which splitted the dataset in a training and a validation set.
 At this point I failed my attempt.
 The main problem was the dataset.
 What happened was that when I created the model and tried to train it, I got errors about files not existing which did not make sense to me since it did in fact exist in both the CSV file and in the path.